-What is the difference between microsuction and irrigation?
+What is the difference between microsuction and water irrigation?

 There is a fundamental difference between ear microsuction and irrigation.
 Ear irrigation uses water to dislodge ear wax at a safe pressure level.
 The ear microsuction technique uses a medical graded suction machine to remove the pieces of the ear wax little by little.
 The consensus amongst the medical experts is that removing ear wax with a suction machine is the safest option.
 It is because several reasons include a. water used in irrigation methods may contain bacteria or create a suitable environment for infection in your ear canal, and b. in the event of previous perforations in the eardrum the water might enter the middle ear that would increase the risk of middle ear infection.
 In Hearing Now we use microsuction for all ear wax removal procedures.